-Note: Upload documents as individual PDF files unless otherwise noted. eBRAP will not allow a file to be uploaded if the number of pages exceeds the limit specified below.
+Note: Upload documents as individual PDF files unless otherwise noted.

 - Preproposal Narrative: Provide responses in the appropriate data fields for the following: - What BCRP overarching challenge(s) will the proposed research address?
 If "other," state the overarching challenge and provide justification within the context of the breast cancer landscape.
 Simply identifying an overarching challenge is not sufficient.
 (200-character limit) - How will the proposed research lead to a major impact for the overarching challenge(s)?
-Explain how the research meets the requirement for high potential to lead to or make a breakthrough and accelerate progress toward ending breast cancer (2,000 character limit) - How will the proposed research move beyond a minor advancement?
+Explain how the research meets the requirement for high potential to lead to or make a breakthrough and accelerate progress toward ending breast cancer.
+(2,000-character limit) - How will the proposed research move beyond a minor advancement?
 How will the proposed research lead to a fundamentally new approach that is significantly more effective than interventions already approved or in clinical development?
+(2,000-character limit)

-(2,000-character limit) - Briefly state how the scope of the proposed research is appropriate for Funding Level 3 as described in this program announcement.
+- Briefly state how the scope of the proposed research is appropriate for Funding Level 3 as described in this program announcement.
 (500-character limit) - Will the proposed research include a clinical trial?
 If yes, briefly state the clinical intervention, subject population(s), and phase of the clinical trial.
-(500-character limit) - Pre-Application Supporting Documentation: The items to be included as supporting documentation for the pre-application must be uploaded as individual files and are limited to the following:

-- One page for additional information that the PI can use, at their discretion, to provide supporting data or rationale for the pre-application. - If applicable, one page to provide a list of all FY23 BCRP Breakthrough Award Level 3 pre-applications in which the PI is named as a PI, Initiating PI, Partnering PI, or collaborator.
+(500-character limit) - Pre-Application Supporting Documentation: The items to be included as supporting documentation for the pre-application must be uploaded as individual files and are limited to the following: - One page for additional information that the PI can use, at their discretion, to provide supporting data or rationale for the pre-application. - If applicable, one page to provide a list of all FY24 BCRP Breakthrough Award Level 3 pre-applications in which the PI is named as a PI, Initiating PI, Partnering PI, or collaborator.
 Include the CDMRP log number, role on the project, project title, specific aims, and a brief description of how each pre-application will address distinct research questions.